jumba23/InvenTrack-backend/README.md

 - routes: Contains all the routing logic.
   - authRoutes.js: Holds routes related to authentication like signup and login.
   - productsRoutes.js: Holds routes related to CRUD operations on products.
+  - controllers: Contains all the logic for handling routes.
 - services: Currently empty, but can contain any centralized business logic in the future.

 #### Authentication